Lego Batman: Legacy of the Dark Knight

 Browse our catalog by what made Lego Batman: Legacy of the Dark Knight click — every link is a short list, ranked by what's actually worth playing tonight.

-Lego Batman: Legacy of the Dark Knight is one of several games on our radar.
-See how it stacks up — or find something else worth your time.
+One of several games on our radar — line it up against the field, or find something else worth your time.

 - Most played Ranked by current Steam concurrent players.